 Right now (autumn) is the perfect time of year for two things: soup and oyster and shitake mushrooms.
 We have been blessed with several really good flushes of wild mushrooms and I’ve gotta do something with them!
 Enter this delicious Quick and Easy Creamy Wild Mushroom Soup.

 This recipe is super fast and would make a delicious appetizer or a light lunch for anyone.
-You can swap out mushrooms for whatever you have on hand, but I would stay away from using any mushroom that’s really delicate (like enoki).
+You can swap out mushrooms for whatever you have on hand.
+Oyster, shitake, lion’s mane and chanterelle would be fine here, but I would stay away from using any mushroom that’s really delicate (like enoki).

 Where to buy wild mushrooms